rdnt/sht.gr/README.md

 Development versions prior to v1.0.0 will be visible at https://debug.sht.gr/

 ## Dependencies
+This project uses:
-This project uses the MaterializeCSS framework.
++ The MaterializeCSS framework.
 Its license and source code can be found [here](https://github.com/Dogfalo/materialize).
++ RobThree's TwoFactorAuth php library.
+Its license and source code can be found [here](https://github.com/RobThree/TwoFactorAuth).

 ## Changelogs
 Changelogs can be found for each and every release [here](https://github.com/ShtHappens796/sht.gr/releases).